Skip to page content

 More serious risks

-Will I need a catheter?
+Will I need a catheter (tube for urinary drainage)?

 When can I resume my normal diet?